quicwg/base-drafts/draft-ietf-quic-http.md

 A PRIORITY frame with Empty bits not set to zero MAY be treated as a connection error of type HTTP_MALFORMED_FRAME.

-A PRIORITY frame that references a non-existent Push ID, or a Stream ID the client is not yet permitted to open MUST be treated as a connection error of type HTTP_LIMIT_EXCEEDED.
+A PRIORITY frame that references a non-existent Push ID or a Stream ID the client is not yet permitted to open MUST be treated as a connection error of type HTTP_LIMIT_EXCEEDED.